 7 Ways to Prepare Your Bedroom For Solid Sleep

-A plethora of studies make it clear: quality sleep is vital to our health and absolutely a priority if you have rheumatoid arthritis or another chronic illness.
+A plethora of studies make it clear: quality sleep is vital to our health and absolutely a priority if you have chronic pain, rheumatoid arthritis or another chronic illness.
 The term sleep hygiene is becoming mainstream as people are realizing the benefits of getting quality sleep each night.
 Many are choosing to pay more attention to how they sleep, and even monitor sleep with wearable devices.
 (I love my Oura ring!)

 In my other blog articles I’ve addressed the importance of mornings on sleep that night and how daily routines can help improve sleep.